Arizaro volcanic field: Geology and eruption history

 The volcanism in the field has been explained by lithospheric delamination, a process by which part of the lower lithosphere founders into the mantle.
 Such a process is accompanied by uplift of the abovelying crust and often by volcanism of mainly small volume.
 Seismic imagery has been used to argue for the existence of delaminated crust in the mantle above the downgoing Nazca Plate slab beneath the Arizaro region.
+The Arizaro volcanic field is part of a wider area of mafic volcanism in the Puna, which includes about 250 centres, some with Holocene activity.